 Kelly grew up in Fredericksburg, Virginia.
 Her background was in Fashion Merchandising and Retail Management.
 She has been an active member of Pittsboro UMC for 34 years and feels blessed to be part of ministry at PUMC!
 Kelly and her husband Tommy have a daughter, Candace.
 She loves spending time with her family, friends and her church family.
 She also enjoys reading, traveling and crafting.

 Kelly Boyd, Director of Children's and Youth Ministry

 Kelly grew up in Mebane, NC and moved to Pittsboro with her husband, Michael, in 2010, where she started working at the Laurels of Chatham as an Occupational Therapy Assistant.
 She graduated from the University of North Carolina at Greensboro in 2005 with a degree in Human Development and Family Studies.
 Her family started regularly attending PUMC in 2016, and immediately felt right at home.
-In 2017, Kelly felt God’s push in a BIG WAY when she took the leap to lead the children in ministry and facilitate their growth in faith.
-Kelly and Michael have two small children of their own, Emma and Kyle, who keep them very busy but their hearts full!
+In 2017, Kelly felt God’s push in a BIG WAY when she took the leap to lead the children and then our youth in ministry and facilitate their growth in faith.
+Kelly and Michael have two children of their own, Emma and Kyle, who keep them very busy but their hearts full!